makenowjust-labs/uchu/README.md

 > The Scala Universe

-Looks up your value's index, retrieves the value from the index.
+Looks up your index, retrieves you from the index.

 ![space cat](https://i.imgur.com/nAnqC.jpeg)